 When working on web projects it’s always best to build your projects in a live server environment, but not on a live server or domain.
 For a small studio, keeping two servers running for projects (one server live, one for development) can get rather costly, and besides… who has time to administer all that hardware?
 I’m admittedly a nerd, but I don’t want to spend all my time doing IT work – I’d rather design.
 So how do you set up a development environment that’s reliable, easy to use, and cost effective – and do it all by yourself?
-I’m about to show you exactly how to do that… and to do it for under $100.00.
+I’m about to show you how to setup your own server at home. and to do it for under $100.00.

 Right out of the gate, I’m going to state that I’m a die-hard Mac fan (as most designers are).
 I’m comfortable working on PC’s and a few flavors of Linux, but when it comes to day-to-day workflow Mac is how I roll.
 This blogpost is written with other Mac users in mind.